The oceans are rising and so are we

 Calling for urgent action

-- Climate change is dramatically changing the world we love.
+• Climate change is dramatically changing the world we love.
 It’s putting our homes, our land and our food at risk.
 We’re calling on world leaders to ensure that money to help people cope with climate change is on the way up, and the pollution that leads to more extreme weather and disasters is on the way down.
+Call on New Zealand do double its funding of climate action for those on the frontlines.

-- Oxfam takes a leadership role in international climate change diplomacy, calling for the needs of the world’s poorest people to come first.
-We also amplify Pacific voices by providing support to Pacific island organisations and governments in climate change negotiations.
+• Oxfam takes a leadership role in international climate change diplomacy, calling for the needs of the world’s poorest people to come first.
+We also amplify Pacific voices by providing support to Pacific island organisations to advocate in negotiations and regional forums.

 Helping communities protect themselves